Common Options and Workflows

 package.

-by providing the flag --custom_hooks
+flag --custom_hooks

 , which takes a colon-separated list of names of classes to load hooks from.